Freddie Lindstrom: New York Giants

 Often referred to as "the last of the great place hitters" on McGraw teams that emphasized advancing runners into scoring position rather than relying on the long ball, Lindstrom in 1931 was led to believe that he would succeed the long-time Giants manager.
 "We’re making that change we spoke about next year," Lindstrom, recuperating from a broken leg, said he was told by Giants’ club secretary Jim Tierney.
 "McGraw is going out and we want to make you manager."
 Instead, for reasons that some traced to Lindstrom's leadership role in a player revolt against their often dictatorial manager (a charge he consistently denied, although admitting that he often spoke out against the feisty skipper nicknamed Little Napoleon), club owner Horace Stoneham chose first baseman Bill Terry to replace McGraw.
-Although the two remained friends, Terry traded Lindstrom to Pittsburgh in 1933 because, Terry said, "Fred no longer has that burst of speed he used to have."
+Although the two remained friends, Lindstrom demanded a trade, which took him to Pittsburgh in 1933.
+To the press, Terry said, "Fred no longer has that burst of speed he used to have."
+Several years later, Lindstrom conceded "It was the worst mistake I ever made.
+If I could have just accepted that setback, it would have worked out in time.
+But I fouled the whole thing up -- forever."